ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

 ## Problem Statement
 The dataset, ds_salaries.csv, includes details such as work year, experience level, employment type, job title, salary, and company size.
 The primary objectives are:

-1. **Average Salary Calculation**: Calculate the average salary for each job title for employees residing in the US and Canada, ensuring the output does not contain decimal points.
+1. **Average Salary Analysis**: Calculate the average salary for each job title for employees residing in the US and Canada, ensuring the output does not contain decimal points.
 2. **Enterprise Size Categorization**: Create a new field, Enterprise_size, based on the company size, categorizing companies into Large, Medium, Small, or Others.
-3. **High Salary Job Count**: Identify jobs where the employee's residence matches the company location and the salary is greater than $50,000, then count the occurrences of each job title.
+3. **Salary Trend Analysis**: Identify jobs where the employee's residence matches the company location and the salary is greater than $50,000, then count the occurrences of each job title.

 ## Tools and Technologies
 * **Apache Spark**: Used for data processing and analysis.
 Spark's in-memory computation capabilities make it ideal for handling large datasets efficiently.